jebrinton/cs506finalproject/README_UPDATED.md

 2. The integrated part (*I*) is used to take out noise: it forces the time series to become stationary and subtract out anomalies.
 3. The *MA*, or moving average part, looks at how the present value is related to past errors.

-Adding Seasonality and Exogenous Variables
+### **Adding Seasonality and Exogenous Variables**
-Seasonality (S): Standard ARIMA models do not account for seasonality, which can lead to inadequate forecasts for seasonal data.
-SARIMAX addresses this by including seasonal differencing and seasonal autoregressive and moving average components, tailored to the periodicity of the dataset.
-Exogenous Variables (X): These are external variables that may influence the response variable but are not the focus of the forecast.
-Inclusion of such variables can improve the accuracy of predictions by providing additional contextual information.
-Examples could include weather conditions like precipitation or wind speed.

 The issue with ARIMA for this is that it doesn't take into account seasonality.
 To account for this:

-1. We add the *S* of SARIMAX - a new set of the 3 ARIMA parameters, except they take effect based off the number of steps in a season, the 4th parameter.
+We add the *S* of SARIMAX - a new set of the 3 ARIMA parameters, except they take effect based off the number of steps in a season, the 4th parameter.
 (So we are now at 7 hyperparameters).
 The reason we have an *X* in SARIMAX is due to the eXogenous features such as precipitation or windspeed—features related to what we care about, but they will just aid, we won't actually predict them.

 ### **Model Training and Performance**